 You bring the kaleidoscope to your eye and turn the tube slowly, causing the multi-colored fragments to tumble at the end of the tube.
 Let's say these fragments are in four colors, the same number as the moments in the diagram.
 You watch as symmetrical patterns of color, texture, light and shadow flow across your field of vision, coming together and falling apart, an effect produced by mirrors that are positioned in the tube to reflect the cascading fragments.
 How, you ask, can a mere four colors assume so many different visual combinations while retaining their overall balance and coherence, their fixed symmetry?

 But someone could reasonably object that these trees belong to one or more of the other moments.
 For example, I planted them out of a desire to bring the backyard into conformity with certain ideas I had about what a proper landscape should look like.
-Not exactly the Black Forest, more like the Piedmont Forest with just a hint of Heideggerian gravitas.

 Only later, when Allyson and I were exploring the cradle of American landscape culture in the Hudson Valley (see the gallery "Yankee Landscapes"), did it dawn on me that my ideas were rooted in aesthetic traditions and practices going back centuries.
 For all I know, Heidegger himself was unconsciously channeling these same ideas into his Black Forest fantasy.
 In other words, my Japanese maples say as much about the cultural moment as they do about the natural moment.

-And now I should add a detail I failed to mention earlier, namely that the planting of the trees was part of a larger backyard improvement project that included the construction of an arbor for our wisteria.
-My precious maples now seem to be seeping from the natural and cultural moment into the built moment, where they serve as a kind of arboreal accessory, reminiscent of those potted plants that Atlanta's most famous (or infamous) corporate architect, John Portman, liked to use to drape his hotel atriums.
+And now I should add a detail which I failed to mention earlier, namely that the planting of the trees was part of a larger backyard improvement project that included the construction of an arbor for our wisteria.
+My precious maples now seem to be seeping from the natural and cultural moments into the built moment, where they serve as a kind of arboreal accessory, reminiscent of those potted plants that Atlanta's most famous (or infamous) corporate architect, John Portman, liked to use to drape his hotel atriums.

 But the arbor was a DIY job.
 Rather than pay a professional carpenter to do it, I went down to Home Depot, bought all the pressure-treated lumber I needed along with a new Skill saw and several bags of six-penny galvanized nails.
 The final result was not exactly square and plumb, but I'm happy to report that it's still standing.
 If DIY projects like this one are a critical strategy employed by most households struggling to cut costs and stay within their budgets, then the arbor should be considered part of the social reproduction of domestic space and as such should be filed under the social moment.